sigweihq/x402pay/README.md

    - USDC token addresses
    - Chain IDs (CAIP-2 format)

+### Processor Map Architecture

+The library uses a map of network → `PaymentProcessor`:

+1. At startup, `InitProcessorMap()` creates one processor per network
+2. Each processor has its own pre-built list of facilitator configurations
+3. Call `GetProcessor(network)` to retrieve the processor for a specific network
+4. All facilitator configs are created once during initialization, eliminating overhead on payment processing

 ### Facilitator Failover

-The library automatically tries multiple facilitators in sequence based on the network specified in the payment payload:
+Each `PaymentProcessor` automatically tries multiple facilitators in sequence:

-1. Determines the network from `PaymentPayload.Network` field
-2. Retrieves the corresponding facilitator URLs for that network
-3. Attempts each facilitator in sequence:
+1. Attempts each facilitator in the pre-built configuration list
-   - If it fails with retryable error (timeout, 5xx, auth), tries next
+2. If it fails with retryable error (timeout, 5xx, auth), tries next
-   - If it fails with client error (4xx, invalid signature), returns error immediately
+3. If it fails with client error (4xx, invalid signature), returns error immediately
 4. Continues until success or all facilitators exhausted

-Facilitator configurations are lazily initialized and cached per network for efficiency.

 ### Optional Blockchain Verification